cielavenir/salsa-matplotlib/doc/devel/coding_guide.rst

   :file:`doc/users/whats_new.rst`.

-* If you change the API in a backward-incompatible way, please document it in the relevant file in most recent :file:`doc/api/api_changes_X.Y`.
+* If you change the API in a backward-incompatible way, please document it by adding a file in the relevant subdirectory of :file:`doc/api/next_api_changes/`, probably in the ``behavior/`` subdirectory.

 .. _pr-labels: